1zc/SOLED/README.md

 # [SOLED](https://github.com/1zc/SOLED)
-SOLED is a python-based library that can be used to operate various monochrome SSD/SSH-driver OLED displays with a Raspberry Pi.
+SOLED is a python-based library that can be used to operate various SSD/SH-driver OLED displays with a Raspberry Pi.

 A list of all display modules SOLED is currently compatible is available below.

-### Setup
+## Setup

 SOLED is fairly simple to install.